sylvainwhite/sylvain-white-dev/README.md

 It contains 2 types of posts:

-1. Posts on topics for Montreal guided tours
+1. Posts on topics for my Montreal guided tours
 2. Posts on software development.
 See menu 'Software'

 This blog is based on the Millennial Jekyll theme by Paul Le.